PingWer/vs-flip/README.md

 The flip library's source code or binaries are **not bundled** with this project.
 It is installed separately as a required runtime dependency.

+## TODO List
+Hoping that Nvidia hasn't dropped the project, I want to create the Python wrapper and the Vaporsynth implementation for the CUDA version as well.
+I actually tried, but I miserably failed...

+Any help is appreciated.

 ## 📬 Contact
 For questions, bugs, or feature requests, feel free to open an issue or pull request.